-What is Airworthiness / CAMO Management ?
+What is Airworthiness / CAMO Management / Maintenance Tracking ?

-Simply, the “quality management” or “airworthiness management” consists of checking that an aircraft complies with the maintenance intervals and operations defined in its maintenance program.
+The “maintenance tracking”, “CAMO Management” or “airworthiness management” consists of checking that an aircraft complies with the maintenance intervals and operations defined in its maintenance program.

 In this maintenance program, there are many elements such as: